ILizardNetwork/grml/README.md

   These variables are passed to all run target processes.
 - Variables are also accessible with the `${}` selector within **help** messages and **import** statements.
 - Dependencies can be specified within the command's **deps** section.
+- **onExit** can be specified to execute a list of commands when grml exits.
+  Use the syntax of the `deps` field.

 ### Additonal Environment Variables